Ukraine crisis: Biden announces sanctions on Russia | DW | 22.02.2022

 Germany says approval of Nord Stream 2 cannot go forward

-This live blog has closed; continue to follow DW News for the latest updates.
+These live updates are now closed.
+Continue to follow DW for the latest.

-United Nations Secretary-General Antonio Guterres said he was, "concerned about the perversion of the concept of peacekeeping."
+United Nations Secretary-General Antonio Guterres said Tuesday he was "concerned about the perversion of the concept of peacekeeping."

-His statement on Tuesday came after President Vladimir Putin recognized and ordered troops into the Russian-backed breakaway regions of Donetsk and Luhansk for "peacekeeping" purposes.
+His statement on Tuesday came after Russian President Vladimir Putin and signed a decree ordering Russian troops into the separatist-held regions of Donetsk and Luhansk in eastern Ukraine for what the Kremlin called "peacekeeping" purposes.

 "When troops of one country enter the territory of another country without its consent, they are not impartial peacekeepers.
 They are not peacekeepers at all," Guterres told reporters.